-The EJBHome interface is extended by all enterprise Bean's home interfaces.
-An enterprise Bean's home interface defines the methods that allow a client to create, find, and remove EJB objects.
+The EJBHome interface is an interface that is extended by all enterprise bean's home interfaces.
+An enterprise bean's home interface defines the methods that allow a client to create, find, and remove EJB objects.

-Each enterprise Bean has a home interface.
-The home interface must extend the javax.ejb.EJBHome interface, and define the enterprise Bean type specific create and finder methods (session Beans do not have finders).
+Each enterprise bean has a home interface.
+The home interface must extend the javax.ejb.EJBHome interface, and define the enterprise bean type specific create and finder methods (session beans do not have finders).

-The home interface is defined by the enterprise Bean provider and implemented by the enterprise Bean container.
+The home interface is defined by the enterprise bean provider and implemented by the enterprise bean container.